Seed Library & Other Gardening Resources

 What is the Seed Library?

 The Red Deer Public Library Seed Library is a collection of open-pollinated seeds available to library cardholders completely free!
-Members come to the library and borrow a packet of seed for their garden.
+Members come to the library and borrow up to three packets of seeds for their garden.
 They grow the plants in their garden and at the end of the season, they let a few plants ‘go to seed.’
 From those plants, they collect seeds and return one or two packets of seeds to the library to keep the collection growing.
 Since seed is a living thing, it must be renewed each year somewhere by someone or unique varietals can become extinct.
 Even growing one seed and returning it to the library makes a difference.

 What is the Purpose of the Community Seed Library